Regional Service Organization Feeds Hundreds of Older Adults Each Week

 Registration Required.

-Call Green Hills Public Library at 708.598.8446 or visit online to register.
-This presentation will be held at the Green Hills Public Library, 10331 S. Interlochen Dr., Palos Hills.
+Visit Chicago Ridge Public Library to register.
+This presentation will be held at the Chicago Ridge Public Library, 10400 Oxford Ave., Chicago Ridge.

 Join grandparents and other relatives raising children for inspiration, encouragement, and education about local resources that are available to support you.
 Virtual via Zoom.